 The Australian Geography Competition is a competition for Australian secondary school students, assessing their geographical knowledge and skills.
 The Competition aims to encourage student interest in geography and to reward student excellence.

-An enthusiastic group of Year 8 and 9 students have participated in the Aurecon Bridge Building Competition 2016.
+An enthusiastic group of Year 8 and 9 students too part in the Aurecon Bridge Building Competition 2016.
 Aurecon is a global consulting, engineering, management and specialist technical services firm and runs an annual school bridge building competition involving Year 8 and 9 students in Australia, to raise awareness of the engineering profession among students.

 The SIS Write A Book In A Day Competition promotes literacy and extends highly able students.
 Working as a team, students are encouraged to demonstrate their love of literature and use their skills in critical thinking, problem solving, communication, collaboration and creativity.
 Their challenge is to complete an 8,000 to12,000 word novella in one day.